 This Ribeye with Mushrooms and a special Merlot from Duckhorn Vineyards is an easy gourmet meal worthy of a special occasion.
 The wine was sent as a courtesy sample as part of the #MerlotMe month promotion.
+Read on for more about the meal and wine pairing or click here to jump down to the recipe.

 When a #MerlotMe sample box of six wines arrived from Duckhorn Vineyards, I knew I would have some fun cooking up good dishes to go with their Merlot.